RECENT TEXAS SUPREME COURT DECISION

 Johnson delivered a concurring opinion in Baylor Univ. v.
 Coley on the issue of jury instruction

-responsibilities to others and thus effectively demoting her, breached her contract and forced her to resign
+her responsibilities to others and thus effectively demoting her, breached her contract and forced her to

-from her tenured faculty position.
-The trial court rendered judgment for Baylor based on the jury’s failure to
+resign from her tenured faculty position.
+The trial court rendered judgment for Baylor based on the jury’s

 intolerable that a reasonable person in the employee’s position would have felt compelled to resign.”
 The